sftpplus/sftpplus-docs/src/doc_source/standards/cryptography.rst

 Here is the list of supported symmetric encryption algorithms, ordered on the preference of SFTPPlus during the negotiation phase:

+* aes256-gcm@openssh.com
+* aes128-gcm@openssh.com
 * aes256-ctr, aes256-cbc, aes192-ctr, aes192-cbc, aes128-ctr,
   aes128-cbc  (FIPS 140-2 compatible)
 * cast128-ctr, cast128-cbc
 * blowfish-ctr, blowfish-cbc
 * 3des-ctr, 3des-cbc (FIPS 140-2 compatible, vulnerable to SWEET32 attacks)

+The AES Galois Counter Mode for the Secure Shell Transport Layer Protocol is specified as part of `RFC 5647 <https://datatracker.ietf.org/doc/html/rfc5647>`_.
+In SFTPPlus the GCM support is implemented based on the OpenSSH specification.
+AES-GCM is available as the cipher algorithms "aes128-gcm@openssh.com" or "aes256-gcm@openssh.com" and never as an MAC algorithm.
+If AES-GCM is selected as the cipher the negotiated MAC algorithms are ignored and there doesn't have to be a matching MAC.

 AS2 protocol family